alex-anast/alex-anast.github.io/content/about.md

 ## My Story

-AI engineer with a passion for Generative AI, currently making waves in the pharma industry.
-Originally hailing from the beautiful landscapes of Greece, I've honed my skills with a year in embedded software and another in DevOps CI and automation.
+Software engineer with a passion for Generative AI, currently making waves in the automotive industry.
+Originally hailing from the beautiful landscapes of Greece, I've honed my skills with a year in embedded software and another in DevOps CI and automation (...TODO).

 My journey is driven by a relentless pursuit to become an AI expert and build interesting stuff.